Article

 }

-It receives two props. tf (TensorFlow.js) and numberOfClasses which is the number of different classes it should detect and categorise in.
+It receives two props. tf (TensorFlow.js) and numberOfClasses which is the number of different classes it should detect and categorise.
 Let’s dive into the loadMobileNetFeatureModel function:

 async function loadMobileNetFeatureModel() {